 Fallsview Rooms & Attractions

-Spectacular views of Niagara Falls and surrounding parklands can also be experienced from a Fallsview guestroom at Niagara Falls hotels like the Sheraton on the Falls and Crowne Plaza Fallsview.
+Spectacular views of Niagara Falls and surrounding parklands can also be experienced from a Fallsview guestroom at Niagara Falls hotels like the Sheraton Fallsview and Crowne Plaza Fallsview.
 And we make it easy to plan a Niagara Falls getaway with Hotel & Waterpark packages that offer great deals on the city’s best accommodations and attractions.

 And don’t forget about the city’s annual Winter Festival of Lights coming up on November 3, 2018.
 This year’s festival features an 8km festival route, nightly illuminations, the Cascades of Fire international fireworks competition, and a lot more!